 3612 Lexington Road

-Requirements for the number of semester hours of credit the student must maintain for loans, scholarships, grants, and work may vary.
-At KHS, financial aid is packaged based upon anticipated full-time enrollment: 40 clock hours per week.
+Requirements for the number of clock hours of credit the student must maintain for loans, scholarships, grants, and work may vary.
+At KHS, financial aid is packaged based upon anticipated full-time enrollment: 40 clock hours of instruction per week.

-Students who register, then withdraw, drop out, are expelled, or change enrollment status are subject to the Department of Education’s regulations regarding return of Title IV Federal Aid, and may have to repay a portion or all of the aid received to the University.
+Students who register, then withdraw, DROP DOWN out, are expelled, or change enrollment status are subject to the Department of Education’s regulations regarding return of Title IV Federal Aid, and may have to repay a portion or all of the aid received to the University.